Professional Bristol-based dominatrix

 I regularly attend SWAMP (second Sunday of the month) and occasionally get along to the Bristol Munch (first Saturday of the month).

 Taking (leather) strides together

-Some visitors to this site might remember that for the last two years I have attended the Bristol Gay Pride march in the city centre.
+Some visitors to this site might remember that for the last few years I have attended the Bristol Gay Pride march in the city centre.
 With all thatís happening in terms of greater public recognition of BDSM Ė due in some part to the popular success of the Fifty Shades books and, recently, the film Ė I thought it appropriate to reflect on the parallels between the BDSM community and the gay community.